What to eat in Madeira? 21 typical dishes to eat in Madeira

 This soup has everything one deserves: salted pork or bacon, buckwheat, potatoes (called semilhas in Madeira), pumpkin, sweet potatoes, beans, cabbage, and turnips.
 As you can see, it’s a very complete dish that will satisfy your hunger.

-It is not very easy to find this soup in restaurants.
-It is only found in a few specific places.
+It is not very easy to find this soup in restaurants; it is only available in a few specific places.

 Tomato Soup and Poached Egg – Sopa de Tomate

 The Madeira Tomato Soup is one of the most popular soups among Madeirans and tourists alike.
 This soup appears on the menu of almost every restaurant, especially in Funchal.
-It’s a soup that takes tomato and poached egg can only be good.
+It’s a soup that takes tomato and poached egg, which can only be good.

 Great in summer or for a light meal, this soup has tomato, onion, garlic, and finally poached eggs.
 It is ideally accompanied by a slice of bread.